murraylovecode/executive-ai-research/README.md

 ## About Open Future Forum

-Open Future Forum is a global executive community founded in Silicon Valley, with a network reaching tens of thousands of executives and investors worldwide.
-This repository collects first-party research alongside selected industry research to give a clearer picture of how AI is reshaping executive decision-making.
+Open Future Forum is a global executive community founded in Silicon Valley in 2019 by Murray Newlands, with a network reaching tens of thousands of executives and investors worldwide.
+It runs a year-round calendar of gatherings through Forum Select, its invitation-only private dinners for C-suite executives and board directors, and Forum Events, its open panels and gatherings for the broader AI and technology community.
+Beyond events, Open Future Forum convenes role-based peer groups and executive boards, including the CEO, CFO, CMO, and CISO Executive Forums, and publishes original operator research built on first-party survey and qualitative data collected from its executive network.

 ## Original Research by Open Future Forum